secureCodeBox/secureCodeBox/documentation/docs/getting-started/first-scans.md

     - scanme.nmap.org
 ```

-To run this example save the YAML above to a local file named `nmap-scan.yaml` and then start the scan via kubectl:
+To run this example save the YAML code above to a local file named `nmap-scan.yaml` and then start the scan via kubectl:

 ```bash
 kubectl apply -f nmap-scan.yaml